luisico/ansible-kubernetes/README.md

 This role installs kubernetes cluster in high availability.
 The role needs to be called twice from a playbook, first to bootstrap the cluster on one manager node, and then to join all other nodes (managers and workers).

+This role is only compatible with kubernetes and calico minor versions defined in `defaults/main.yml`.
+Other version combinations might work, but are not supported.

 Requirements
 ------------
 See `meta/main.yml`.